dtcenter/ufs-case-studies/docs/source/2020ColdBias.rst

       Surface gust (m/s)

-    * The surface wind gust over Ontario was not simulated well in the model, which is related to the higher simulated surface pressure and weaker pressure gradient at this region.
+    * The surface wind gust over Ontario is not simulated well in the model, which is related to the higher simulated surface pressure and weaker pressure gradient at this region.

   .. group-tab:: GFS.v16.0.10